 …from Social Labs?

 Social labs are also interdisciplinary change processes.
-There’s a lot of variation under the social lab banner, but typically, they are one-off commitments of time and resources.
-People are taken out of their contexts to innovate.
-With Grounded Space, we are building endemic structures for experimentation.
-Our focus is on setting-up embedded teams, routines, HR pipelines, and data systems.
-In other words, our focus is on Research & Development infrastructure.
-Not just innovation process.
+There’s a lot of variation under the social lab banner, but typically, they are one-off commitments of time and resources, often in the form of workshops.
+With Grounded Space, we tried to build endemic structures for experimentation.
+Our focus was on setting-up embedded teams, routines, HR pipelines, and data systems.
+We weren’t 100% successful, but we have managed to build and support ongoing teams.

 … from Collective Impact?

 Collective impact is also an infrastructure approach to change.
 Community organizations coordinate their efforts around a common set of outcomes, supported by a backbone infrastructure.
-Coordination is one lever for change – but it is distinct from innovation.
-Three years of research exploring whether inter-agency structures enable breakthrough innovations led to the conclusion that, for the most part, they do not.
+Coordination is one lever for change – but it is distinct from participatory design.
+Three years of research exploring whether inter-agency structures enabled transformative change led to the conclusion that, for the most part, they do not.

 There is no inbuilt way to spark divergence, and divergence is an important condition for fresh ideas.
 We find divergence typically comes from spending time with the people not in the room.
-Grounded Space is predicated on building infrastructure that seeks out the unusual suspects, and uses their insights to drive new interventions.
+That’s why we go to communities, to listen and learn, and create a pipeline of new and old ideas to test.

 …from Design Thinking?